williamrowell/markdown-cv/index.md

 ## Summary

 Collaborative biological data scientist with over 20 years of research experience, including 8 years in genomics.
 Currently focused on variant calling applications and workflows for highly accurate long-read sequencing data.
-Practical experience in genomics, human and model organism genetics, neurogenetics, and molecular biology.
+Practical experience in genomics, human and model organism genetics, behavioral genetics, and molecular biology.

 ## Skills